shanselman/firsttimersonly/index.md

 > I'm willing to hold your hand so you can make your first PR.
 This issue is a bit easier than normal.
 > And anyone who's already contributed to open source isn't allowed to touch this one!

-First timer contributions are normally very small and easy (One [recent `first-timers-only`](https://github.com/formly-js/angular-formly/pull/415/files) issue was literally three lines of simple changes!
-And the changes were [described in great detail](https://github.com/formly-js/angular-formly/issues/410#issuecomment-127227984) and tested by the project maintainer).
+First timer contributions are normally very small and easy.
+One [recent `first-timers-only`](https://github.com/formly-js/angular-formly/pull/415/files) issue was literally three lines of simple changes!
+And the changes were [described in great detail](https://github.com/formly-js/angular-formly/issues/410#issuecomment-127227984) and tested by the project maintainer.
 But this makes it easier for the contributor to _get the hang of the contribution process rather than the contribution itself._ Remember, this isn't as much about getting your project features implemented quickly as it is about helping first timers.

 Why is YAL (yet another label) like `first-timers-only` important?
 Because it makes a statement that first timers are welcome, that they are valued, and that they can start contributing to your project!
 Often [the hard part of getting into open source for the first time isn’t the implementation of a feature, but figuring out how to actually contribute code](https://kentcdodds.com/blog/first-timers-only) such that the pull request is accepted!
 But, oh the feeling of accomplishment when your first PR is merged!